 Tracking all the steps of a project is an important task.
-It’s as important as the execution of the each step.
+You know this, right It’s as important as the execution of each step.
 In fact, tracking makes execution easy.

-So today, in this post, I’d like to share with you a 3 step process to create a milestone chart in Excel.
-All these steps are in detail and easy to follow.
+Today in this post, I would like to share with you a simple 3 steps process to create a milestone chart in Excel.

 Before we get into it, let me tell you some core benefits of using a milestone chart.